 Months of entry

 The MA in International Development at Warwick seeks to introduce you to these debates and questions.
 Theoretical work and empirical work are not separate exercises.
 Practical problems stimulate theory construction, and theories inform the ways that we handle substantive issues.
 Theory that lacks bearing on practice is irrelevant.
 Action that lacks theoretical clarity and coherence is confused and ineffective.
-So, during the course you will write policy papers, organise and participate in a student-led conference and lead seminars as part of your assessment.
-You will learn through guided research and direct input from leading development researchers and practitioners.
-You will have the opportunity to complete an internship with a development INGO.